Walter Camp: Playing career

 In 1873, Camp attended a meeting where representatives from Columbia, Rutgers, Princeton, and Yale universities created the Intercollegiate Football Association (IFA).
 The representatives created the rule that each team is only allowed 15 plays per drive.
 Camp played as a halfback at Yale from 1876 to 1882.
+His primary sports were baseball and rugby football before it developed into American football.
 Harvard player Nathaniel Curtis took one look at Camp, then only 156 pounds, and told Yale captain Gene Baker "You don't mean to let that child play, do you? ...
 He will get hurt."

 Family

 On June 30, 1888, Camp married Alice Graham Sumner, sister of sociologist William Graham Sumner.
-They had two children: Walter Camp, Jr. (1891-1940), who attended Yale as well and was elected as a member of Scroll and Key in 1912, and Janet Camp Troxell (1897-1987).
+They had two children: Walter Camp Jr. (1891–1940), who attended Yale as well and was elected as a member of Scroll and Key in 1912, and Janet Camp Troxell (1897–1987).
 Camp is buried with his wife and children in Grove Street Cemetery in New Haven.
 He was an Episcopalian.